MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

 - [Foundational Online](https://github.com/azure/alwayson-foundational-online)
 - [Foundational Connected](https://github.com/azure/alwayson-foundational-connected)

 When implementing a health model it's important to define the health of individual components through the aggregation and interpretation of key resource-level metrics.
-An example of how resource metrics can used is the image below:
+An example of how resource metrics can be used is the image below:

 ![Mission Critical Example Health Definitions](./images/alwayson-example-health-definitions.png "Mission Critical Example Health Definitions")

-This definition of health can subsequently be represented by a KQL query, as demonstrated by the example AKS query below that aggregates InsightsMetrics (AKS Container insights) and AzureMetrics (Azure diagnostics) and compares (inner join) against modelled health thresholds.
+This definition of health can subsequently be represented by a KQL query, as demonstrated by the example AKS query below that aggregates InsightsMetrics (AKS Container insights) and AzureMetrics (Azure diagnostics) and compares (inner join) against modeled health thresholds.

 ``` kql
 // ClusterHealthStatus